 It’s a full-function chartplotter packed with a VHF and a number of bonus capabilities.
 Plus, it has the ability to hook up to an optional black box sounder and AIS receiver.

 The across-the-board capabilities of the CPV550 required an extensive series of tests to complete a review.
 To begin, we did a series of VHF radio bench tests.

 VHF Test Results and Features

-Overall the Standard Horizon CPV550 preformed well in our transceiver testing.
+Overall the Standard Horizon CPV550 performed well in our transceiver testing.
 It earned excellent ratings for transmitter power stability and receiver sensitivity.
 The only glitch we noticed was a slight drift off frequency when transmitting after being in our cold torture chamber.
-Still the unit remained well within industry and governmental specifications at all times.
-According to Standard Horizon spokesman Scott Iverson, the company is looking into why the CPV550 drifted off frequency during our low temperature test.
+Still, the unit remained well within industry and governmental specifications at all times.
+According to Standard Horizon spokesman Scott Iverson, the company is looking into why the CPV550 drifted off frequency during our low-temperature test.
 Since most boating takes place at temperatures well above 15F we consider the performance to be more than adequate.
-We didnt check it at the high temperature extreme because it was too big to fit in our heat chamber.
+We didn’t check it at the high-temperature extreme because it was too big to fit in our heat chamber.

 The amount of selectivity a radio has will establish how well it is able to reproduce only the signals received on a selected channel and not the signals on other nearby channels even though the latter may be very strong and close by.
 Standard Horizon gives the CPV550 a selectivity specification of 80 dB.
 A very high number ranked with the best radios we’ve reviewed.

 While running, wind and waves make a boat a very noisy place.
 It is essential that a marine radio’s audio system perform well.
 The CPV550 generated a powerful 95 dBA during our audio output testing.
 Our tester also gave it a sound quality rating of good while monitoring a weather channel broadcast.